5 signs it’s time to outsource e-fulfilment

-For many eCommerce retailers, managing e-fulfilment in house is absolutely the right approach.
+For many eCommerce retailers, managing fulfilment in-house is absolutely the right approach.
 It allows you to control every aspect of the customer experience, and be in close contact with your stock.
-However, there often comes a time when growth, costs, resources, or timescales begin to escalate to a point when managing e-Fulfilment in house is no longer feasible.
+However, there often comes a time when growth, costs, resources, or timescales begin to escalate to a point when managing e-Fulfilment in-house is no longer feasible.
 Here are some helpful hints to help identify ‘that time’.

 Your warehouse is full

 There doesn’t appear to be any product or location identification, structure, or even thought as to how best to organise this space.
 A warehouse can often end up looking like this due to a lack of space, poor stock management, poor pick location selections, or simply because the warehouse has reached its capacity.
 If any of those sound familiar, it’s time to think on…

 A fulfilment warehouse has to operate efficiently.
 Not only to ensure customers get their orders on time but also to ensure goods arrive on time and in an organised and efficient manner.
 At Whistl for example, we receive goods via RF, meaning once stock is received, the product becomes available for sale via our clients’ websites, once scanned.
 A failure to receive goods inefficiently can cost sales.
 For those that don’t have RF, this process takes even longer.
 If you find it’s taking an excessive amount of time to receive, allocate, and store goods in, then it’s time to think on…

 Customer reviews are slipping

 Poor reviews being posted to your site can be damaging, potentially costing future sales, but most importantly, it’s a sign that something isn’t working as it should, and the causes should be investigated to try and rectify the problem.